Vitamin D and its deficiency

 The people who cannot get sufficient exposure to the sunlight are most likely to be affected by the vitamin D deficiency.
 Therefore, cloudy climate, excessive use of sunscreens, and avoidance of sun exposure increase the risk of vitamin D deficiency.

-- Elderly people are more susceptible to developing vitamin D deficiency
+- Elderly people are more susceptible to developing D deficiency

 Check this article about vitamin D deficiency in children.

-- Malnutrition is a key factor in developing vitamin D deficiency
+- Malnutrition is a key factor in developing D deficiency

 Over the years, the number of people suffering from both rickets and osteomalacia has considerably decreased.
 However, a large proportion of immigrant community especially women still suffers from vitamin D deficiency.